hammingweight/synkctl/README.md

   load          The inverter's load statistics

 Flags:
-  -c, --config string     synkctl config file location (default "/home/cmeijer/.synk/config") -h, --help              help for synkctl
+  -c, --config string     synkctl config file location -h, --help              help for synkctl
-  -i, --inverter string   SunSynk inverter serial number -v, --version           version for synkctl
+  -i, --inverter string   SunSynk inverter serial number -k, --keys string       Extract specific keys from response -v, --version           version for synkctl

 Use "synkctl [command] --help" for more information about a command.
 ```

-### Configuring *synkctl*
+### Configuring **synkctl**
-To use *synkctl* you need to create a configuration file.
+To use **synkctl** you need to create a configuration file.
 The easiest way to do that is to run

 ```
 $ synkctl configuration generate -u <username> -p <password>